fnproject/fn/examples/tutorial/hello/go/README.md

-# Java Function Hello World
+# Go Function Hello World

-This example will shows you how to test and deploy Java code to Fn.
+This example will shows you how to test and deploy Go code to Fn.
 It will also demonstrate passing JSON data to your function through `stdin`.

 ## Before you Begin